joinpursuit/9-1-module-three-assessment/README.md

    npm install
    ```

-   This will install the libraries needed to run the tests.

 1. Open up the repository in VSCode.
-Follow the instructions below to complete the Lab.
+Follow the instructions below to complete the assessment.

 ### Tests